bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-android-apps.md

 * Right after our `Do anything with Script` step, the `Install missing Android SDK components` will take care of installing the missing Android SDK components that your project might be lacking.
 * `Change Android versionCode and versionName` step must be inserted BEFORE the `Android Build`step as the former makes sure you will upload the build with the right version code and version name to your app's marketplace.
 * `Android Lint` and `Android Unit Test` steps must be inserted BEFORE the `Android Build` step to test your code and debug before building your build.
-* `Sign APK` step must be AFTER the `Android Build` step as the latter builds your project so that you have an apk ready to be signed with the `Sign APK` step.
+* `Android Sign` Step must be AFTER the `Android Build` step as the latter builds your project so that you have an apk ready to be signed with the `Android Sign` Step.
 Make sure that this step is BEFORE any deploy step so that you can upload an authorized project."%}

 ## Dependencies